 St. John’s Greek Festival returns October 17 – 20, bringing back their popular displays of colorful traditional dances, delicious food, fun activities, and stalls to shop at.
 This “little piece of Greece” has been a beloved tradition in Myrtle Beach for almost thirty years.

 The same weekend, the downtown area of Conway turns spooky with their yearly Ghost Walk.
 Tour guides lead guests throughout the streets during the twilight hours regaling them with haunted history tales about the area.

-Many places will be hosting trick-or-treat events, including but not limited to Broadway at the Beach, Barefoot Landing, and The Market Common.
-Haunted houses and mazes will be popping up throughout the month as well, including Carolina Forest’s own Haunted House in the Farm.
+Many places will be hosting trick-or-treat events, including but not limited to Broadway at the Beach, Barefoot Landing, and the Market Common.
+Haunted houses and mazes will be popping up throughout the month as well, including Carolina Forest’s Haunted House in the Farm.

 No matter which festival you decide to visit, you’ll be in for a good time.